-To launch RB100, Neath Port Talbot Council has opened the new Richard Burton Trails in his birthplace of Pontrhydyfen and childhood village of Taibach.
-The trails are free for members of the public to visit, with QR codes available across each route sharing more insight and information about Richard Burton’s early life.
+To launch RB100, Neath Port Talbot Council opened the new Richard Burton Trails in his birthplace of Pontrhydyfen and childhood village of Taibach.
+The trails to discover more about the actor are free, with QR codes available across each route sharing insight and information about Richard Burton’s early life.

 Born in Pontrhydyfen and raised in Taibach, Port Talbot, Richard Burton’s story was one of humble beginnings.
 After Richard’s mother died and his father became unwell, his sister Cybil raised him from her Taibach home.
 His teacher, and later his legal guardian, Mr Philip Burton took him under his wing and encouraged him to pursue his acting talents on a professional level.